Prosecution of Rodricus Crawford: Trial and conviction

 Before the trial started in Shreveport, Prosecutor Dale Cox used five of seven peremptory challenges to dismiss black jurors from the jury.
 Crawford was tried in and found guilty in November 2013.
 During the penalty phase of the trial, the defense called character witnesses, including his mother and brother, who testified that he was a loving, responsible father.
 During cross examination, the prosecution brought up the facts that Crawford had dropped out of high school, had no job, and smoked marijuana, which was illegal.
 The same facts are characteristic of many of the other residents of his neighborhood.

 The prosecutor made a lengthy argument during the penalty phase, quoting the Bible and claiming that it supported the death penalty.
 The jury voted for the death penalty.
 The defense moved for a new trial, based on Cox's having "misquoted and misinterpreted biblical authority in the argument that Jesus would punish one who harms a child with the death penalty and thus violated Crawford's right to a fair trial."
 They had affidavits from three theologians about correct interpretation of the passage.
 The motion was denied by the trial judge.

-Shreveport is the parish(called counties in other states) seat for Caddo Parish, where juries have sentenced more persons to death than in any other county/parish in the United States.
+Shreveport is the parish seat for Caddo Parish, where juries have sentenced more persons to death than in any other county/parish in the United States.
 Prosecutor Dale Cox, who won more than a third of death sentences in the parish in the previous five years, has said, "I'm a believer that the death penalty serves society's interest in revenge."
 Cox sent a letter to Crawford's probation officer, stating, "I am sorry that Louisiana has adopted lethal injection as the form of implementing the death penalty.
 Mr. Crawford deserves as much physical suffering as it is humanly possible to endure before he dies."

 As Crawford's attorney Daryl Gold expected, his first appeal for a writ of certiorari from the Louisiana Supreme Court was denied on November 14, 2014, as the court seldom overturns convictions.
 The brief discussed statistics and the "racial and geographic arbitrariness of the death penalty in Louisiana—confined predominantly to African-American men prosecuted in Caddo Parish"—and said that "Crawford's fate depended far more on where he was prosecuted than his ultimate moral culpability."